 Blue-Blooded Colts Reign At Canterbury

-Two colts who cost $1.7 million between them have broken their maidens in back-to-back races at Canterbury to put themselves on a path to bigger goals.
+Two colts who cost $1.7 million between them have broken their maidens in back-to-back races at to put themselves on a path to bigger goals.

 Redoute’s Choice three-year-old Cadenabbia, the first foal out of Group One winner Griante, got the ball rolling with victory in Wednesday’s opening 1550m event.